Re-opened Capitol Theater draws rave reviews, praise for city’s “momentum”

 From both officials on the stage and regular people wandering from the balcony to the basement after the formal program, superlatives flew.

 “I truly think that we are among the most fortunate cities, because how many even bigger cities have a movie house like this that has been restored?
-I love it so much,” said Elizabeth Perkins-Harbin, a Flint native and daughter of a Sitown Striker.
+I love it so much,” said Elizabeth Perkins-Harbin, a Flint native and daughter of a Sitdown Striker.

 Her husband Don, also Flint born and bred, said, “It takes me back to the days when things were booming, of prosperity, that nostalgia of the great old theaters — just a fantastic job of restoring it, just fantastic.”